Become a Glider Pilot

 Could I do it too?

-There are medical requirements for gliding and you will need to pass a basic medical from your GP or posess a DL9 driving medical prior to going solo in a glider.
-These are similar to those required for microlight aircraft and are less restrictive than CAA medical certificates for a Private Pilot License for general aviation aircraft.
-There are also weight limitations to satisfy weight and balance conditions for the gliders but these are not restrictive, ideally prospective pilots should be between 55-100kg.
+There are medical requirements for gliding.
+You'll need to pass a basic medical exam from your GP or have a DL9 driving medical before you can fly a glider solo.
+These requirements are similar to those for microlight aircraft and are less restrictive than CAA medical certificates for a Private Pilot License for general aviation aircraft.
+There are also weight limitations to ensure proper weight and balance conditions for the gliders, but these are not overly restrictive.
+Ideally, prospective pilots should weigh between 55-100kg.

-Subsidised costs are available for youth club members under 19, making gliding a highly cost-effective route into the wider aviation world.
-All youth under 25 also have the opportunity to take part in Youth Glide NZ training camps held around the country at reduced cost.
-For more information check out the Youth Glide NZ website.
+We offer subsidized costs for youth club members, making gliding a cost-effective way to enter the aviation world.
+Additionally, all youth under 25 have the opportunity to participate in Youth Glide NZ training camps held around the country at a reduced cost.
+For more information, please visit

 Where do I start?

-Instructional trial flights are undertaken between 10 am and 1 pm on our flying days.
-Flights after 1 pm are subject to aircraft availability as they may be in use by club members.
-We are a small club with limited resources so our focus after 1 pm will move onto training our students but we do really enjoy introducing keen people to our sport.
+Our trial flights are held between 10 am and 1 pm on our flying days.
+Flights after 1 pm depend on aircraft availability, as they may be in use by our club members.
+Since we are a small club with limited resources, after 1 pm, we focus on training our students.
+However, we always love introducing enthusiastic individuals to our sport.

-Please note that we do not accommodate 'off the street' purchases.
-You must contact us first and purchase an Intropack beforehand.
-Be aware that a waiting period may apply.
+Please note that we do not accept walk-in purchases.
+You need to contact us first and buy an Intropack in advance.
+Keep in mind that there may be a waiting period.

 To purchase your instructional Intropack or for more information please contact the club.